 Sep 9, 2021 JavaScript

-How to check if a number is positive in JavaScript
+How to check if a date is between two dates in JavaScript

 Let's define this short function: